zebington/DriveBackup/README.md

 ## How to use

-First, follow "Create a client ID and client secret" in {this page}[https://developers.google.com/drive/web/auth/web-server] to get a client ID and client secret for OAuth.
+First, follow "Create a client ID and client secret" in [this page](https://developers.google.com/drive/web/auth/web-server) to get a client ID and client secret for OAuth.
-Download it as a json file into the root folder as client_secret.json.
+Download it into the root folder as client_secret.json.

 ### How to change the folder to backup